Barber Page Video Thumbnail.PNG

 • Use effective communication skills with clients

-• Demonstrate the skills and knowledge required for successful completion of the Class A Barber state licensing exam
+• Demonstrate the skills and knowledge required for successful completion of the Class A Barber state licensing examination

 COURSES AND CREDIT HOURS (#) REQUIRED TO EARN THE COSMETOLOGY AAS DEGREE - BARBERING CONCENTRATION: